 Beyond automatic saving, the most effective thing you can do at this point is to increase the timeframe over which you’re working.

 By the time you retire, you want to be able to replace most of your fixed expenses with predictable income.
-That income comes from Social Security, any pensions you might have, and being able to withdraw about four percent of your retirement savings annually.
-(If you keep your withdrawals around four percent, your savings should last 30 years, which is long enough for most.)
+That income comes from Social Security, any pensions you might have, and being able to withdraw about 4% of your retirement savings annually.
+(If you keep your withdrawals around 4%, your savings should last 30 years, which is long enough for most.)
 But what if you’re looking at your numbers and you’re still short?
 Then it’s time to right-size your life.

 Don’t wait until you retire to make these moves.
 Downshifting while you’re still working will allow you to put additional money away for retirement.